 If you would like to learn more about how to use your iPhone or iPad, MobileREMEDIES® iPad repair experts offer a wide selection of free articles and tutorials in their blog to help you fix and master your devices.
 Go to http://mobileremedies.com/blog/.

 At MobileREMEDIES® iPhone repair service, with locations on Maui and Oahu and mail-in service from anywhere in the world, you get a free diagnostic evaluation and an estimate of the repair costs and time required.
 You also always get a 1-year warranty on parts and service.
 If we can’t fix your device, you pay nothing for the attempt!
 In addition to iPhone repair and laptop repair, we also provide cell phone repair, iPad repair, and all other tablet PC’s, as well as computer repair and game system repair (Xbox, PlayStation, Wii, etc.).
 If you have a broken screen MobileREMEDIES® is the best phone medic in Hawaii.
 In fact, if you are looking for Apple repair of any kind MobileREMEDIES® offers the best quality service at the lowest price in addition to the longest warranty.
 We are number one if you are looking for cell phone repair Maui or cell phone repair Oahu.

-We also build custom computers for gamers and other high demand users, recover lost data, provide web services for individuals and small businesses, buy broken devices for cash or in-store credit and sell refurbished devices with a 1-year warranty, similar to a manufacturer’s warranty on a new device.
+We also build custom computers for gamers and other high demand users, recover lost data, provide web services including software development for individuals and small businesses, buy broken devices for cash or in-store credit and sell refurbished devices with a 1-year warranty, similar to a manufacturer’s warranty on a new device.
 Go to www.mobileremedies.com or call 1-800-867-5048.